 The Company is exposed to foreign currency risk on financial assets and liabilities that are denominated in a currency other than the Canadian dollar.
-The currency giving rise to this risk is primarily the U.S. dollar, the balance of net monetary assets in such currency as of December 31, 2014 is \$309 (December 31, 2013 - \$131,672).
+The currency giving rise to this risk is primarily the U.S. dollar, the balance of net monetary liabilities in such currency as of March 31, 2015 is \$82,800 (December 31, 2014 - \$309).